 Go shopping along rue Lepic

-Thanks to its position in Montmartre, there is still a myriad of independent shopping experiences to be had along this old road.
+Thanks to its position in Montmartre, there is still a myriad of independent shopping experiences to be had along this old and ever-popular road, thus ensuring that it’s not just a great place to snap some Paris photos, but also the perfect place to indulge in a little bit of independent shopping.
 Some stops you should add along the route include;